Amar Ramasar: Sexual misconduct revelations

 In 2018, Ramasar was suspended without pay by NYCB.
 A statement from the NYCB board chairman said the Board has received a letter from someone outside of the company "alleging inappropriate communications made via personal text and email by three members of the company" that were "personal in nature."
 These accusations proved to be true.
 It was discovered that Ramasar had sent explicit pictures of female New York City Ballet dancers engaged in sexual acts without the women's knowledge or consent.

 On September 15, 2018 a lawsuit was filed by former School of American Ballet dancer Alexandra Waterbury against New York City Ballet, Jared Longhitano, Chase Finlay, the School of American Ballet, Ramasar, and Zach Catazaro.
 Subsequently, Ramasar was fired from the NYC Ballet.

 The termination was challenged by the American Guild of Musical Artists.
 On April 19, 2019, a union arbitrator ruled that discipline was warranted and that Ramasar should have been suspended.
 However, they stated that firing was too harsh a punishment and ordered Ramasar and Catazaro to be reinstated.
 In July 2021, the NYCB announced that Ramasar would retire as of May 2022, after his performance in A Midsummer Night's Dream.

-In 2021, New York City Ballet dancer Georgina Pazcoguin released a memoir titled Swan Dive.
+In 2021, New York City Ballet dancer Georgina Pazcoguin released a memoir titled Swan Dive: The Making of a Rogue Ballerina.
 In it, Pazcoguin recounts her experience as Ramasar's colleague.
 She writes that for years, Ramasar would greet her in class “by sidling up close, whispering, ‘You look fine today,’ eyes locked on my chest, and then he’d zero in on the goal at hand by — surprise! — tweaking my nipples.”
 Ramasar denies this allegation.